CocoaMiners/AppSoundEngine/README.md

 - super easy implementation

+- flexibility.
+You can choose to use only VRKSSound, and add it to your app how it suits you.

 How to use it?
 ==============

-For lowest play latency, you should create the sounds during app startup, and just play them when needed.
+For lowest possible play latency, you should create the sounds during app startup, and just play them when needed.

 Best suited for their storage is the app delegate.